BootGen/VueStart/README.md

 ## Introduction

-Vue Start is an online productivity tool for Vue 3.
-It helps you to kickstart new projects, prescribing best practices, by creating custom components for forms, tables and data editors based on the JSON data you provide.
+An online tool that generates UI components for Vue.js developers.
+Input some JSON data, chose a template, download the code and use it in any project.
 Try it online at [vuestart.com](https://vuestart.com)!

 ### What is Vue Start good for?